 3. Add it to all your salt shakers.
 Especially in summer and especially in southern climates, humidity can cause your salt to clump and clog up the little shaker holes.
 A pinch of rice thrown into the mix will suck up moisture, leaving you to sprinkle unencumbered. (white or brown)

 4. Use rice water as a facial serum.
 You can either reserve the water from rinsing your cooking rice, or you can make an extra-strong solution by bringing ½ cup of rice to a boil in 2 cups of water.
 Remove the rice and allow the liquid to cool.
 Use a wash cloth to rub the liquid into your face, then rinse clean.
 Rice is high in vitamin E and is reputed to soften the skin. (brown rice)

 5. Make an easy heating pad.
 Fill an old sock with a couple cups of rice, and then tie up the end.
 Pop it in the microwave for a few minutes, and voila!
 Instant neck warmer. (white or brown)

 6. Make your kid a pair of maracas.
-Fill two small plastic tubs or Tupperware containers roughly half full of rice.
+Fill two small plastic tubs or Tupperware containers roughly half full of rice and seal well.
 Shakey shakey!
-You can paint them pretty colors as well, for a more comprehensive afternoon art project. (white or brown)
+You can paint them pretty colors too, for a more comprehensive afternoon art project. (white or brown)

 7. Use rice to dry out electronic devices.
 Drop your cell phone in a puddle?
 Try burying it in a bowl of rice.
-You’d be surprised how much moisture it can extract, and you jut may save yourself the cost of a new gadget.
+You’d be surprised how much moisture can be extracted, and you just may save yourself the cost of a new gadget.
 I’ve got a remote submerged in rice as I write this (oh toddlers!) (white or brown)

 8. Make DIY glue!
 Yup, you can make your own glue by simply boiling down rice until it degrades and releases the starch. (white rice)